Checklist for New Faculty at UMaine

 8. Evaluate Your Teaching Space.

-If you plan to teach in person this fall – be sure to visit your classroom to understand the technology, layout and other considerations.
+Be sure to visit your classroom to understand the technology, layout and other considerations.
 Media Services provides overviews of different classrooms and the technology available.
 You can reach them to schedule an appointment in your teaching space at 207-581-2500.

 9. Start Building your Brightspace Course.